qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Stream processing vs batch processing.
 - Pytorch's most matrix operations are async.
 GPU computes in background.
 The tensor object's content may be yet unknown (and CPU will wait for GPU when you try to read its content).
 - Some databases (PostgreSQL, SQLite, etc.) require deferred "vacuum" that rearranges storage space.

+### Program lifecycle

+A computation, an optimization, or a safety check can be done in:

+- Pre-compile stage.
+(Code generation, IDE linting, etc.)
+- Compile stage.
+(Compile-time computation, macros, dependent type theorem proving, etc.)
+- Runtime stage. (runtime check, JIT compilation, etc.)
+- After first run.
+(Offline profile-guided optimization, etc.)

+Most computations that are done at compile time can be done at runtime (with extra performance cost).
+But if you want to avoid the performance cost by doing it in compile time, you often need to do complex type gymnastics (In Rust and C++, most runtime computation methods cannot be directly used in compile-time.
+Compile-time computation often require encoding data structure in types and a lot of type gymnastics.
+But the harmony between compile-time and runtime can be accomplished in Zig and dependently-typed languages.
+Related: [Statics-dynamics Biformity](https://hirrolot.github.io/posts/why-static-languages-suffer-from-complexity#)

 ## Generalized View